-Even prior to the royal commission, SME’s access to business loans through the banks could be described as challenging.
-If a business owner doesn’t have a property to offer as security or haven’t been trading for more than a couple of years, access to credit through traditional lenders is restricted.
+Prior to the royal commission, SME’s access to business loans through the banks is challenging.
 Whilst the banks are introducing new products to bridge this gap, on the whole, business loans still revert to requiring property security.

 By the Government providing a guarantee to the banks for 50% of the business, loan amounts up to $250,000 they are providing security (that many SMEs don’t have available to offer) for the lenders to be able to reduce their credit risk on a loan and be more comfortable to approve a loan.

 Government Guarantee SME Business Loan Scheme + RBA $90 Billion Support for Banks

 Reduced Cost of Credit

 Any business finance provided is priced based on the risk of the individual transaction.
 Loans that are secured by an asset will receive a better interest rate.
 The better that security the better pricing that is provided.